 Now, let's make that gnocchi and marinara.
 I can't wait to eat!

 Spinach Cashew Ricotta Dumplings in a Marinara Sauce

 - 1 cup raw cashews (soaked for 30 minutes unless using a high powered blender)

 - 24 oz spinach (I use 2 12-oz packages of chopped, frozen spinach)

 - 1 teaspoon extra virgin olive oil

 - ¾ cup unbleached all-purpose flour (plus ¼ cup more for dusting.
 You can use gluten free flour)

 - Ground black pepper to taste

 For the marinara:

-- 1 28-oz can San Marzano tomatoes, placed in a bowl and squeezed with your fingers until they break down.
-Swirl a cup of water in the tin and reserve.
+- 28 oz San Marzano tomatoes (or any canned plum tomatoes, placed in a bowl and squeezed with your fingers until they break down.
+Swirl a cup of water in the tin and reserve.)

-- 1 tsp dry thyme (use 1 tbsp fresh, or use 4-5 fresh basil leaves if you have that)
+- 1 teaspoon dried thyme (use 1 tablespoon fresh, or use 4-5 fresh basil leaves)

 - Salt and ground black pepper to taste